ze6ke/gulp-require-timer/readme.md

 Because require optimizes multiple calls, there's no need to try to prevent require from being called repeatedly for one library.
 This structure means that you don't have to wait for libraries 2 and 3 to load in order to use library 1.
-As an added benefit, if you do end need to execute all three tasks, this structure allows gulp to run things in parallel, which isn't possible for blocks of require statements at the top of your gulpfile.
+As an added benefit, if you do end up needing to execute all three tasks, this structure allows gulp to run things in parallel, which isn't possible for blocks of require statements at the top of your gulpfile.